NorthcoteHS/11COM/4_programming/lessons/functions/README.md

 # functions

-In Unit 2 we began learning to program in JavaScript.
-Right from the start we have used functions - for instance, to do something when a button is clicked, we set the button's `onclick` attribute to a value like `myFunction()`.
+So far we have learned a few basic commands, like `alert()` and `prompt()`, that end with brackets and let us pass values to them inside the brackets.
 These commands that end with brackets are called **functions**.

 You can think of functions as "black boxes" - you send them information, they *do something* with it, and send some information back out: